-1928 Following the birth of "talkie" films, Variety prints an article focusing on the amount of legit theatre talent that is being sought for this new medium.
-Among those stage actors being pursued for the silver screen is a Yiddish Theatre star named Muni Wiesenfreund, whose name will later be changed to Paul Muni.
+1928 Following the birth of "talkie" films, Variety prints an article focusing on the amount of legit theatre talent that is being sought for the new medium.
+Among those stage actors being pursued for the silver screen is a Yiddish Theatre star named Muni Wiesenfreund, whose name is later changed to Paul Muni.

-1972 A compilation of four one-act plays by Frank D. Gilroy, titled Present Tense, opens today at the Sheridan Square Playhouse.
+1972 A compilation of four one-act plays by Frank D. Gilroy, titled Present Tense, opens at the Sheridan Square Playhouse.
 Starring in Come Next Tuesday, Twas Brillig, So Please Be Kind, and the title play are Biff McGuire and Lois Smith.
-There will be only eight performances.
+There are only eight performances.

 1999 Laurie Metcalf returns to Chicago's Steppenwolf Theatre Company as Maureen Folan in Martin McDonagh's The Beauty Queen of Leenane.
 Directing the production is another prodigal son of Steppenwolf, Randall Arney.

 2002 Future Tony-winning musical Hairspray plays its first Broadway preview at the Neil Simon Theatre.